How to Prevent Pulling and Tugging While Shaving

 I have used this video from the Defender razor blade brand, which shows how more space between blades helps to prevent pulling and tugging;

-On the other hand, your other best possibility is to skip the cartridge razor, and if you are brave to go for a straight razor, although for sensitive skin, I would recommend a Safety razor.
+On the other hand, your other best possibility is to skip the cartridge razor, and if you are brave enough to go for a straight razor, although, for sensitive skin, I would recommend a Safety razor.

-A straight razor will give you a comfortable and very close shave, which are its main benefits, but nicks, cuts, and rashes with this type of razor may be an issue.
+A straight razor’s main benefits are a comfortable and very close shave, but nicks, cuts, and rashes may be an issue with this type of razor.
 Once again, with proper technique and prepping, you can escape this.

-A single-blade or safety razor is much more gentle on your skin and glides smoothly without pulling and tugging.
-This way, you will also prevent razor bumps and ingrown hairs from forming.
+A single-blade or safety razor is gentler on your skin and glides smoothly without pulling and tugging.
+This will also prevent razor bumps and ingrown hairs from forming.

 Shaving Technique to Prevent Pulling and Tugging

-As I have said in my list of tips to prevent tugging and pulling, your shaving technique is another large factor in pulling and tugging facial hair.
+As I have emphasized in my list of tips to prevent tugging and pulling, your shaving technique is a significant factor in the comfort of your shave.
+Mastering the right technique is in your hands, and understanding its importance will make you a more informed shaver.

-As with most things in life, technique is everything, and poor technique will lead to undesired consequences.
-When it comes to shaving, those consequences add up to bumps, ingrown hairs, and razor burns, as well as the discomfort of pulls and tugs to your facial hair.
+As with most things, technique is everything, and poor technique leads to undesired consequences.
+When it comes to shaving, those consequences include bumps, ingrown hairs, razor burns, and the discomfort of pulls and tugs on your facial hair.

-It is simple, SLOW, careful strides, moving systematically over your entire face and shaving WITH THE GRAIN.
-Use a good shaving foam and a sharp blade, using gentle and light pressure and touch.
+It is simple: take slow, careful strides, move systematically over your face, and shave WITH THE GRAIN.
+Use good shaving foam and a sharp blade, gentle, light pressure, and touch.

-In the end, when it comes to shaving, short and, light swipes are much better than those long hard strokes you usually see on commercials, even if they are wrong.
-Consistency here is key; keep to light and carefully short bursts, and rinse your razor blade often after every stroke, preferably.
+In the end, when it comes to shaving, short and light swipes are much better than those long, hard strokes you usually see on commercials, even if they are wrong.
+It’s a good idea to use light, carefully short bursts and rinse your razor blade often after every stroke.

 In this video, you will see the correct shaving method to prevent pulling, tugging, and other shaving irritations and issues;